NBIK20000U Principal Subject in Molecular Microbiology

 MSc Programme in Biochemistry

 The course deals with molecular aspects of microbial physiology and genetics.
-Topics include metabolism, enzymes, regulation, replication, genomics, evolution, and technical aspects.
-All microorganisms (bacteria, archaea, virus, and unicellular eukaryotes) may be included and we aim at covering research subjects of medical, industrial, and environmental importance.
-The purpose of the course is to be able to read, understand, peer reviewing and discuss current research literature on molecular microbiology and to write referee reports of research paper or manuscripts.
-Classes are based on student presentation of papers selected by the students and the teachers together.
+Topics include microbial metabolism, enzymes, regulation, replication, evolution, genomics, bioinformatics, and environmental and biotechnological aspects.
+All microorganisms (bacteria, archaea, virus, and unicellular eukaryotes) may be included and we aim at covering research subjects of industrial, medical, and environmental importance.
+The purpose of the course is to be able to read, understand, peer reviewing, and discuss current research literature on molecular microbiology and to write referee reports of research papers or manuscripts.
+Classes are based on student presentation of papers selected by the students and the teachers.
 Students in the audience are expected to have read the presented papers and prepared questions before class and actively participate in the discussion during class.
 Mandatory assignments include preparation of referee reports of research manuscripts.

 The student will have obtained knowledge of specific research areas including different experimental and theoretical approaches.

-Based on original research literature, the student will be able to explain, evaluate and critically analyse the results, the methods used and the conclusions drawn and compare with other relevant literature.
-In addition, they will be able to present and explain the background literature for peers.
+Based on original research literature, the student will be able to explain, evaluate, and critically analyse the results, the methods used, and the conclusions drawn and compare with other relevant literature, including background literature.
+In addition, the student will be able to write a referee report of a research paper and to discuss it with peers.